jpalomarbl/WebDev-Manual/Angular/REDUX/Guide.md

 };
 ```

 3. Now, we have to configure it as a provider.
-It's cery similar as how we configured the store for REDUX as a provider inside of `app.config.ts`.
+It's very similar as how we configured the store for REDUX as a provider inside of `app.config.ts`.

 ```ts
 // In app.config.ts